alexpchin/react-training-workshop/end/lessons.md

 TODO: the branches have got messed up.
-Need to fix end-5-tests-1 and end-5-tests-2 and 3-tests-1 and 3-tests-2
+Need to fix end-5-tests-1 and end-5-tests-2